Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-First, we'll use a CSS selector to find the input element we want on
+This CSS selector finds the input element we want.
+It uses
-the page.
-We'll use an attribute selector: `[attribute=value]`, which
+an attribute selector: `[attribute=value]`, which
 matches an element where the value of the specified attribute
 matches the provide attribute.
 ***************************************************************